maxcelant/kubernetes-in-action/chapters/8 - Accessing pod metadata.md

+### Summary
+- You can use the `downwardAPI` to get metadata about the Pod's environment through a volume or environment vars.'
+- You can speak to the Kubernetes API from a Pod through a proxy.
+- You can also authenticate and/or use an ambassador to communicate with it.
+- For more complex tasks, you can use a dedicated kubernetes client.

 ### Intro to the Downward API
-- The downward api allows us to send metadata about the pod and its environment through env variables or files (using downwardAPI volume).
+- The downward api allows us to send metadata about the pod and its environment through env variables or files (using `downwardAPI` volume).
 - The downwardAPI is _not_ a REST endpoint that can be hit.
 Its just metadata about the environment which can be reached using env variables or volumes.

 ### Exposing metadata through env variables
-- These are just a few things that can be looked at from the downwardAPI.
+- These are just a few things that can be looked at from the `downwardAPI`.
 - `annotations` and `labels` cannot be exposed through environment variables because they can't be changed while the pod is alive.
 ```yaml
 apiVersion: v1